Dubuque casinos report 10% revenue spike in January

 Diamond Jo General Manager Wendy Runde declined to provide comment for this story.

-Construction is slated to begin this year on a $22 million, nine-story hotel that will be located between the casino and the existing Hilton Garden Inn.
+Construction is slated to begin this year on a $22 million hotel that will be located between the casino and the existing Hilton Garden Inn.

 Meanwhile, DRA board Chairman Gary Dolphin said he is eagerly awaiting the planned improvements to Dubuque’s Veterans Memorial Plaza on Chaplain Schmitt Island.